The 7 Best Multi-Effects Guitar Processor Pedals

 Unlike a lot of other multi-effects units of its size, the Ampero features 2 x XLR outputs.
 These balanced outputs are a very welcomed addition to the effects pedal.

 The Expression pedal on the ampero has the best grip-tape I have ever seen on a unit up until this point.
 All things considered, the Ampero is a total beast.

 You can read the best comprehensive review of the Hotone Ampero here.

 5. Mooer GE200

 So I mentioned the GE200 a few times in this article already as a comparison, and here it is and do I think its a good unit?
 Yes!
 In place of the touch screen that you find on the more expensive units, you have a series of hardware keys.
 These keys allow easy access to each effect.

 This tactile feel allows for a really pleasant experience.
 While a touch screen would have been a welcomed addition, the GE200 interface is actually quite intuitive.
 Each option can be edited thanks to the ‘value’ dial on the right.
 They made this control huge, so it’s nice and easy to find and use.

 I used this unit a few times in a live situation direct to a PA system.
 What I found worked best for me was to simply keep the GE200 as similar to my actual pedal and amplifier line up.
 I would choose the Fender style amps and cabs and load up a Tubescreamer or Klon as my main dirt pedal.

 I made three presets that worked really well for me.
 Each of the presets had more gain and volume than the last, and the third also had some delay added.
 This worked extremely well for solo and rhythm tones with just a click of a button.
-Editing on the fly is possible but it’s also still one of the weaknesses of any of the multi-effects processor pedals.
+Editing on the fly is possible, but it’s also still one of the weaknesses of any of the multi-effects processor pedals.

 Much like the rest of the units in this review, the GE200 also allows for third-party impulse response importing.